osmandapp/docs/content/osmand/purchases/index.md

 ---
 title: Purchases
 intro: "OsmAnd app is available for Android and iOS systems.
-There are a great variety of features that OsmAnd offers.
+There is a great variety of features that OsmAnd offers.
 Most of them are available in a free version of the application.
 The paid OsmAnd services provide extended functionality."
 versions: "*"
 ---